enpaul/peewee-plus/README.md

 ## Installing

-Peewee+ is [available on PyPI](https://pypi.org/project/peewee-plus/) and can be installed using Poetry, Pipenv, or Pip:
+peewee+ is [available on PyPI](https://pypi.org/project/peewee-plus/) and can be installed using Poetry, Pipenv, or Pip:

 ```bash